richpeck/exception_handler/README.md

 What confuses most is the way in which Rails does this.

-The process is handled by the [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) middleware - which builds a new response out of the erroneous one passed to it by Rails.
+The process is handled by [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) - middleware which builds a new response out of the erroneous one passed to it by Rails.
 Through this process, it calls whichever class is present in [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration)...

     # show_exceptions.rb
     def render_exception(request, exception)